Azure-Samples/azure-files-samples/RestSetAcls/docs/Restore-AzFileAclInheritance.md

 ## OUTPUTS

-### System.Object
+### System.Security.AccessControl.GenericSecurityDescriptor
-### Returns information about processed files and directories, including success or failure for each item.
+### In single mode, returns the updated ACL for the child file or directory.
 ## NOTES

 ## RELATED LINKS